Geopolitical Risk, Financial Slack and Capital Investments

 Date Written: July 29, 2018

-Keywords: geopolitical risks, firm investment, threats, uncertainty, rare disaster probability
+Keywords: geopolitical risks, geopolitical uncertainty, firm investment, threats, uncertainty, liquidity, cash

 JEL Classification: D80, G31, H56